CS-Personal-Data-Acquisition-Prototype/db-datetime/README.md

 I've gone to the length of setting up a docker development container for my own learning.

+## Summary

+Rust provides a built in way to get the epoch in ns from the system time.
+Using this, we can easily cast that value to an unsigned 64 bit data type and save it to an 8-byte integer column in the database.

 ## Setup Instructions
 ### Local Rust installation
 #### Requirements